jrdeslippe/perfportsite/docs/case_studies/qcd/code_structure.md

 # Code Structure

-Our testcode is written in C++ and designed completely from scratch.
+Our test code is written in C++ and designed completely from scratch.
 We use type definitions, templates, template-specialization, overloading and other C++ features to provide flexibility in changing precision, testing datatypes which help vectorization and also making it easier to hide architecture dependent code.
 The general idea is to decompose the problem into a loop over lattice site and then for each lattice site and each direction, we:

 * stream-in the relevant neighboring spinor (or block of spinors in case of multiple right hand sides) from memory
 * project the 4-spinor to a 2-spinor